atho1803/AT_Putnam_Lab_Notebook/about.md

 ### RESEARCH GRANTS

-2021 Suzanne Salter Arkin Research Fellowship ($5,000) 2021 NSF REU offer - Rutgers University Research Internship in Ocean Science (Declined placement) 2020 Suzanne Salter Arkin Research Fellowship ($5,000) 2020 NSF REU placement – Rutgers University (Selected to participate in the Rutgers University Research Internship in Ocean Science, RIOS, from a competitive pool of applicants.
+2021 Suzanne Salter Arkin Research Fellowship ($5,000)<br>
+2021 NSF REU offer - Rutgers University Research Internship in Ocean Science (Declined placement)<br>
+2020 Suzanne Salter Arkin Research Fellowship ($5,000)<br>
+2020 NSF REU placement – Rutgers University (Selected to participate in the Rutgers University Research Internship in Ocean Science, RIOS, from a competitive pool of applicants.
 Unable to conduct planned research due to cancellation of the program, consistent with state and federal guidance to mitigate the spread of COVID-19.)

 ### SYMPOSIUM PRESENTATIONS

-2021 Sarah Lawrence Interdisciplinary Collaborative on the Environment Symposium - presentation title: The impact of ocean warming on the coral-zooxanthellae symbiosis and thermal tolerance
+2021 Sarah Lawrence Interdisciplinary Collaborative on the Environment Symposium - presentation title: The impact of ocean warming on the coral-zooxanthellae symbiosis and thermal tolerance<br>
-2020 American Geophysical Union Fall Meeting - poster title: Ocean pCO2 Variability and Drivers at the US Atlantic Coastal Pioneer Array
+2020 American Geophysical Union Fall Meeting - poster title: Ocean pCO2 Variability and Drivers at the US Atlantic Coastal Pioneer Array<br>
-2019 Sarah Lawrence College Natural Sciences and Mathematics Poster Symposium - poster title: Symbiotic bacterial bioluminescence in marine organisms
+2019 Sarah Lawrence College Natural Sciences and Mathematics Poster Symposium - poster title: Symbiotic bacterial bioluminescence in marine organisms<br>
 2018 Sarah Lawrence College Natural Sciences and Mathematics Poster Symposium - poster title: NacNac...
 Who’s There?
-An Exploration of Sterically Bulky Ligands
+An Exploration of Sterically Bulky Ligands<br>